Lead Water Safety | The City of Lakewood, Ohio

 Customer-Owned v.
 City-Owned Service Lines

 Not sure where the City-Owned Service line stops and your Customer-Owner Service line starts?
-Check out the following Cleveland Water diagram for further clarity.
+Check out the f diagram below.

 To begin taking actions to ensure that you are consuming the cleanest water possible, check out the following links: